jupinsimform/CRUD-app/README.md

 - CRUD refers to the four basic operations a software application should be able to perform – Create, Read, Update, and Delete.
 - Here I bulid Product Management System that perform CURD Operation.I make a CRUD app with only client-side javascript.
+- In this site user can add product details,update it,read it and delete product.

 ## Tech Stack